jupyter-server/enterprise_gateway/docs/source/devinstall.md

 ### Build a conda environment

-Build a Python 3 conda environment containing the necessary dependencies for running the elyra server, running tests, and building documentation.
+Build a Python 3 conda environment containing the necessary dependencies for running the enterprise gateway server, running tests, and building documentation.

 ```bash
 make env
 ```

 By default, the env built will be named `enterprise-gateway-dev`.
 To produce a different conda env, you can specify the name via the `ENV=` parameter.

 ```bash
 make ENV=my-conda-env env
 ```

 >**Note:** If using a non-default conda env, all `make` commands should include the `ENV=` parameter, otherwise the command will use the default environment.

 ### Build the wheel file